 Zero-Based budgeting and traditional budgeting are the two predominantly used budgeting techniques.
 These techniques help the companies to allocate capital to different departments.
-These methods of budgeting vary from each other in many aspects viz. justification of data, the base of budgeting, ease in the modification of budget components, the time required, allocation of resources, ease of preparation and training, etc.
+These budgeting methods vary from each other in many aspects, viz. justification of data, the base of budgeting, ease in the modification of budget components, the time required, allocation of resources, ease of preparation and training, etc.

 Both the methods have their own advantages and disadvantages.
 So companies need to wisely choose the preferred method choice, depending on what they desire to achieve through the budgeting process.
 Before going through the difference between zero-based and traditional budgeting, let us briefly understand their meaning.

 Zero-based budgeting is a budgeting method where the current year’s budget is prepared from scratch, i.e., taking the base as zero.
 The old and the new activities of the business are ranked according to their importance.
 Based on that, resources are allocated to each activity without considering the past budgets or achievements.

-Traditional budgeting is a method of preparation of the budget in which the last year’s budget is taken as the base.
+Traditional budgeting is a method of preparing the budget in which the last year’s budget is taken as the base.
 The current year’s budget is prepared by making changes to the previous year’s budget by adjusting the expenses based on the inflation rate, consumer demand, market situation, etc. While preparing the traditional budgets, the past year’s revenues and costs form an integral part of the current year’s budget, as the current year’s budget is prepared by taking them as the base.

 Zero Based Vs. Traditional Budgeting